Can You Sell a House with a Mortgage In San Francisco Bay Area

 Typically a buyer will put a percentage of their offer into escrow to show they are serious about purchasing your home.
 If the sale falls through, the seller gets to keep this money.
 If the sale closes, the buyer pays the offer amount minus what they already put into escrow.
 Either way, the escrow funds will be released to the seller.

-What Happens to the Mortgage Lender Escrow Money When You Sell in SF Bay Area
+What Happens to the Mortgage Lender Escrow Money When You Sell in San Francisco Bay Area

 The solution hinges on your outstanding balance with the lender.
 If the sale’s earnings cover your mortgage and yield surplus cash, you can use it for a new home’s down payment.
 But if your debt surpasses the sale’s proceeds, you won’t have funds for a down payment.